Skip links

 in Tags

 Cholera is raging in Haiti, already devastated by the earthquake.
-There is a rumor among the people, denied by the government, that it was imported by UN soldiers from Nepal, part of the earthquake rescuers.
-But a study of the genome of Vibro Cholera from
+There is a rumor among the people, denied by the government, that it was imported by UN soldiers from Nepal, part of the earthquake relief efforts.
+But a study of the genome of the Vibro

 January 2011